Different Types of Singing Styles & Genres [Expert Guide]

 Soul

-As a popular genre of music, Soul music originated in the community of African Americans in the 1950s.
+As a popular genre of music, soul music originated in the community of African Americans in the 1950s.
 It is a mixture of rhythm and blues, African-American gospel music, and jazz.
-During the Civil Rights Movement, the soul has become popular for listening and dancing.
-Soul also has gained widespread popularity across the globe and has a direct influence on rock music.
+During the Civil Rights Movement, soul became popular for listening and dancing.
+Soul also gained widespread popularity across the globe and has a direct influence on rock music.

-Soul, as a genre, originated out of the experiences of blacks in America.
+Soul, as a genre, originated out of the experiences of Black people in America.
 It is characterized by catchy rhythms that are punctuated by handclaps and stressed by extemporaneous bodily movements.
 Similar to blues, it is characterized by a call-and-response between the chorus and the lead vocals.

 R&B